Home » A la Carte » Appetizers, Sides & Snacks » Low Sodium Guacamole

 • 1/4 teaspoon ground cumin

-• 1/2 teaspoon Mrs. Dash Original Table Blend no salt added
+• 1/2 teaspoon Mrs. Dash Original Table Blend seasoning no salt

 • Mash avocados with hand masher and then stir in, jalapeno, onion, lime juice, cilantro, Mrs. Dash Original Table Blend no salt added, cumin until well mixed.
 Stir in tomatoes in at the end to prevent over crushing.